In Luxembourg: Pollen collected on the roof of the hospital screened

 The types of pollen detected have changed little over the past 30 years

 At the same time, “we have noticed that there are more people allergic to tree pollen than 30 years ago.
-It used to be hay fever now it’s about the same frequency as tree pollen, notes Dr. Hentges.
+It used to be hay fever now it’s regarding the same frequency as tree pollen, notes Dr. Hentges.
 On the one hand the quantity of pollen increases and the seasons become longer”.

 The types of pollen detected have changed little over the past 30 years, even if specialists expect to see the arrival in greater quantities of pollen from Ambrosia, a plant native to America and then introduced into Europe.
 It currently tends to go up France and causes strong allergies around the month of September.